 I’d love to hear from a GP on this but I have the feeling that many, perhaps most, medical conditions don’t fit this model.
 Perhaps some people are just wearing out.
 Others keep seeking appointments really because they are lonely and sad.
 (Just the other day I heard of a survey at one GP practice that found its most frequent frequent-flyers were not the eighty-year-olds but women in early middle age.)

 Lots of people have multiple things wrong with them, so if instant healing was being offered, they’d have to keep rejoining the queue.
-This is in fact quite a good picture of how the NHS is currently structures.
+This is in fact quite a good picture of how the NHS is currently structured.

 Yet in the gospels people meet Jesus and all who even touch the edge of his cloak are healed.